Vartan Group, Inc. is a commercial property firm headquartered in Harrisburg, PA. We build, maintain and manage real estate in the Capital region.

 Economically-responsible real estate investment is commercially profitable—from the investors who earn a return on capital, to the households or businesspeople who endeavor to live and work within their means, to the employees of the contractors and sub-contractors who earn wages.
 We commit to creating opportunities for profitable participation for all our stakeholders.

-In 2014 the vartan group, inc. commemorates 39 years of service in Harrisburg.
+In 2016 the Vartan Group commemorates 41 years of service in Harrisburg.